 Jackets come in a wide range of fabrics, styles and colours.
 When you crash, you need protection from abrasion and impact injuries.
 Your choice should include CE approved armour in the shoulders, elbows and back.
 This will help to spread the impact when you land.
 The fabric should be a type that offers substantial abrasion resistance.
 Leather and Kevlar provide the best abrasion protection although the quality does vary between manufacturers.
 Look for a jacket that has armour, high abrasion resistance, thick zippers and is “double stitched” so it won’t split at the seams or the zippers.

 Pants also come is a wide variety of fabrics, styles and colours.
 Once again abrasion and impact protection is vital.
 Many riders want to be able to ride somewhere and then go about their business without having to change clothes.
-Several styles of Kevlar reinforced jeans such as Draggin Jeans are available in a range of styles.
+Kevlar reinforced jeans are available in a range of styles.
 If you prefer leather or other motorcycle pants choose a style that has stretch panels in the knees and groin for comfort.

 If you think you don’t need all the gear (especially in Summer) because you haven’t crashed yet think again.
 Even if you don’t break a bone, damage a ligament, or suffer psychological issues from your crash, if you don’t wear the right gear you will almost always get gravel rash.

 Hurts a lot when it happens – even if its only one knee.

 Hurts a whole lot more for the next week when you try to move and the scabs keep breaking.